Kandru/cs2-knife-fight/README.md

+> [!TIP]
+> You can test this plug-in by joining our community server via `connect server.counterstrike.party:27030` or via https://counterstrike.party

 > [!CAUTION]
-> Work in progress.
-Might not work as expected.
+> BETA - Work in progress!
+Does work but may be ugly here and there.

 # CounterstrikeSharp - Knife Fight